aljf/blockchain-project-4/README.md

-# 🏛️ Simple DAO with Re-Entrancy Example
+# 🏛️ Simple DAO with Diamond Contract

 > Quickly spin up a DAO smart contract where you choose the initial group of members.